How to accept cryptocurrency payments as a business (2026 Guide)

 What are the risks of accepting cryptocurrency?

-The risks of accepting cryptocurrency payments include price volatility if you're holding it on your balance sheet and the challenge of navigating an inconsistent and fast-evolving regulatory environment.
-On the issue of price volatility, stablecoins are becoming an increasingly popular for payments because they provide far greater price stability.
-In addition, many merchants who choose to accept crypto don't hold on to it.
-Instead they work with a payments partner who collects it on their behalf and settles them in their preferred fiat currency.
-Experienced crypto payments partners can also take on much of the burden of regulatory compliance.
+The main risks of accepting crypto payments include price volatility if you hold digital assets on your balance sheet and the challenge of navigating a fast-changing regulatory environment.
+Stablecoins are becoming a popular alternative because they offer greater price stability.
+Many merchants minimize risk by working with payment partners who collect crypto on their behalf and settle funds in fiat.
+Experienced crypto payment providers can also handle much of the regulatory compliance work for you.

 Can small businesses accept crypto?

-Yes, small businesses can accept cryptocurrencies.
-Cryptocurrencies operate outside of traditional banking systems, meaning any business with an internet connection and cryptocurrency wallet can accept crypto payments.
-In practice, businesses work with a crypto payment gateway provider to manage the various aspects of a crypto payment, such as the checkout experience, processing transactions on blockchain, wallet management, and converting crypto funds into fiat currencies.
+Yes.
+Any small business with an internet connection and a crypto wallet can accept digital payments.
+In practice, most businesses use a crypto payment gateway provider to manage the checkout process, blockchain transaction processing, wallet management, and fiat conversion.

 Can my business have a crypto wallet?